 Master “QuickBooks” – it’s the number one business accounting program in use.
 It’s not that tough to learn and once you do, you’ll have a skill that’s in huge demand.
 Here’s a QuickBooks 20% off coupon to get you started.

 7. Virtual Assistant

 If you are detail oriented, thorough, professional and honest but don’t like bookkeeping, become a virtual assistant.
 Let me tell you a secret.
-I’ve had a virtual assistant for over six years.
+I’ve had a virtual assistant for over nine years.
 Hiring her was one of the best business decisions I ever made.
 It also works great for her.
 Virtual assistants don’t need to travel to work or buy work clothes.
 Heck…you can even work in your jammies.

 Here’s how you can start: